isabella232/office-developer-exchange-docs.pt-BR/docs/web-service-reference/applyconversationaction-operation.md

 ### <a name="remarks"></a>Comentários

-Os identificadores de conversa e de pasta foram reduzidos para preservar a legibilidade.
+Os identificadores de conversa e pasta foram reduzidos para preservar a capacidade de leitura.

 ## <a name="applyconversationaction-response-example"></a>Exemplo de resposta ApplyConversationAction

 ### <a name="description"></a>Descrição

-O exemplo a seguir mostra uma resposta bem-sucedida a uma solicitação **ApplyConversationAction** .
+O exemplo a seguir mostra uma resposta bem-sucedida a **uma solicitação ApplyConversationAction.**

 ### <a name="code"></a>Código